pbashyal-nmdp/service-gfe-submission/docs/tools.rst

 Tools
 =====

-Three `Perl` based tools are available in the client-perl directory in the GFE Service repository.
+Three tools are available in the client-perl directory in the GFE Service github repository.
 When running these tools you can specify which `feature-service` and `gfe-service` to use.
 Without specifying they default to `feature.nmdp-bioinformatics.org`_ and `gfe.b12x.org`_.